MARYANN1-legit/Customer-Churn-Analysis/README.md

 # Customer-Churn-Analysis
 Customer churn refers to the phenomenon where customers discontinue their relationship or subscription with a company or service provider.
-It represents the rate at which customers stop using a company's products or services within a specific period.  over here, we'll be analyzing the factors for the  churn and we'll be proffering solutions
+It represents the rate at which customers stop using a company's products or services within a specific period.  over here, we'll be analyzing the factors for the  churn and we'll be proffering solutions.

 ### DATA SOURCE
 Dataset from kaggle (https://www.kaggle.com/datasets/muhammadshahidazeem/customer-churn-dataset)